NeginNami/GifTastic/README.md

 ## Deployment

-This game is deployed on github.
+This application is deployed on github.
 So by this link: https://neginnami.github.io/GifTastic you can access to it.

 ## Built With